llvm/clangd-www/config.md

   Generally this should be used for shared and checked-in settings.

+  **NOTE**: Before 11.0.0 version, `.clangd` in the source tree was used to store temporary files.
+If you still have `.clangd` directory in your projects, you can safely delete it - newer versions of clangd do not use it.

 - **user configuration**: a `config.yaml` file in an OS-specific directory:

   - *Windows*: `%LocalAppData%\clangd\config.yaml`, typically